mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Protocol Overview

 The goal of this protocol is to allow a group of participants to exchange confidential and authenticated messages.
-It does so by deriving a sequence of keys known only to group members.
-Keys should be secret against an active network adversary and should have both forward and post-compromise secrecy with respect to compromise of a participant.
+It does so by deriving a sequence of secrets and keys known only to group members.
+Those should be secret against an active network adversary and should have both forward and post-compromise secrecy with respect to compromise of a participant.